sareenasaji/AWS-Learning/Day two/README.md

   - is related to user
   - creating a DB services in AWS , developer has a private cloudd in aws,, a customer try to access the private cloud application is not a role , application accesing something from the AWS to create arole when you access the AWS application , just use the role
+  - Roles are totally created for temporary purpose, not completely user